Llanfairfechan

-Political boundary

-It was in Gwynedd from 1972 to 1996, and prior to that was in Caernarfonshire.
-For ceremonial and electoral boundary purposes it was transferred from the preserved county of Gwynedd to that of Clwyd in 2003.
-For electoral purposes, the community of Llanfairfechan consists of three electoral wards, Bryn, Lafan and Pandy for the town council.
-The wards Bryn and Lafan are merged to create the Bryn ward for the county council.
+History

+There are a number of prehistoric sites on the hills above the village.
+The most important of these today is the old hillfort of Dinas; but the large defensive fortress of Braich-y-Dinas, at the summit of Penmaenmawr, was among the largest in Britain and Ireland until it was finally destroyed by quarrying at the start of the 20th century.

+As in the case of Penmaenmawr, the present town grew up as a granite quarrying town and a seaside town from the mid-19th century onwards.
+At one time there were hundreds of men working in the Penmaenmawr quarry, but today quarrying has stopped completely on this side of the mountain.

+Governance

+There are two tiers of local government covering Llanfairfechan, at community (town) level and principal area (county borough) level: Llanfairfechan Town Council (Cyngor Tref Llanfairfechan) and Conwy County Borough Council.
+The town council is based at the Town Hall on Village Road.

+Administrative history

+Llanfairfechan was an ancient parish within the historic county of Caernarfonshire.
+In 1872 the parish was made a local government district, administered by an elected local board.

+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.
+Llanfairfechan Urban District was abolished in 1974, with its area becoming a community in the Aberconwy borough of the new county of Gwynedd.
+Further reforms in 1996 abolished the boroughs and counties created in 1974, and Llanfairfechan was placed in the new Conwy County Borough.
+For the ceremonial purposes of lieutenancy and shrievalty, Llanfairfechan remained in the preserved county of Gwynedd until 2003, when the whole of Conwy County Borough was placed in the preserved county of Clwyd.

 Transport connections

 The town lies on the north coast on the route of the A55 road, between Penmaenmawr and Bangor.
 It has a railway station on the North Wales Coast Line.
-It, however, is in the unusual situation where there is only one public road that connects it with the remainder of the Great British road network, which is the A55 road North Wales Expressway.
+It, however, is in the unusual situation where there is only one public road that connects it with the remainder of the British road network, which is the A55 road North Wales Expressway.

 Notable sites

 Morfa Madryn, the salt marsh area immediately west of the town on the shore of Traeth Lafan, is a local authority-managed nature reserve of outstanding beauty and a favourite haunt of bird watchers.
 The site is home to cormorants and shags.
 The rare little egret can also be spotted.
 It is also not far from Aber Falls.

 Llanfairfechan is also home to Bryn y Neuadd Hospital, a learning disability facility, a mental health unit (Carreg Fawr) and a medium-secure unit (Tŷ Llywelyn).
-The site, Bryn Y Neuadd, is also home to the control centres for both the Emergency and Non-Emergency Ambulance services for the north.
+The site, Bryn y Neuadd, is also home to the control centres for both the Emergency and Non-Emergency Ambulance services for the north.